 Jenny is involved in a number of projects with varying outputs and outcomes.
-For more information on any of the following just follow the links or get in touch!
+For more information just follow the links or get in touch!

 In 2016 we began work on a ‘subtle mob’ for St Fagans National History Museum, Wales.
 The project was a partnership between Cardiff University, Amgueddfa Cymru – National Museum Wales and yello brick, a creative marketing and street gaming company based in Cardiff.
 ‘Traces’ (‘Olion’ in the Welsh language version) is crafted for visitors to experience either on their own or in pairs.